 Named after the Grand River crossing that Joseph Brant used as a canoe landing for his people — Brant’s Ford.
-By the mid-1850s, the town was called Brantford by European settlers who incorporated in 1877.
+By the mid-1850s, the town was called Brantford by European settlers who incorporated it in 1877.
 Brantford’s earliest identity and main claim to prominence surround its involvement as the birthplace of the telephone.
 Inventor Alexander Graham Bell came up with the telephone concept while living in Brantford.
 Later, he built working models in Boston, but Brantford became an early telephone manufacturing location.

 Brantford’s location suited the agricultural implements industry.
 Manufacturing farm equipment, supported by existing rail networks, could be built and distributed conveniently from the area.
 Companies such as Massey-Harris and Verity Plow.
 Economic downturns in the 1980s and 90s took a toll on the region.
-However, the completion of Highway 403 improved access to the area and now unemployment is below national averages.
+However, the completion of Highway 403 improved access to the area, and now unemployment is below national averages.

 Brantford is, like many Ontario towns, car-driven.
 Only recently added to the Greater Golden Horseshoe area, its proximity to Hamilton provides economic advantages.
-The city tends to sprawl and its relative isolation from other cities its size make car ownership a priority for many residents.

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in Brantford for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 Affordable Car Insurance in Brantford Ontario